jasonamyers/jasonamyers.github.com/_posts/2014-02-28-so-you-wanna-conference.md

 Life doesn't care about the conference.
 Your life and the other organizers life will have tremendous events.
-PyTN saw the birth of two children, a marriage, and a few job changes in the organizers committee.
+PyTN saw the birth of two children, a marriage, a death, and a few job changes in the organizers committee.
 This creates a level of stress that seems insurmountable at times.
 It will pass, and the conference shall go on.
 Don't force people to move through that life event any faster than they want to themselves.
 Simply move the work to someone else.